 The company’s disruptive focus and innovative software reflect in the company’s hefty valuation.
 Furthermore, the company reported impressive financial figures in the funding announcement.

 The company reported consistent growth from around $30 million in 2014 to $1.7 billion in 2020.
-However, Flexport nearly doubled its revenue from 2020 to 2021, bringing in $3.2 billion.
+More impressively, Flexport nearly doubled its revenue from 2020 to 2021, bringing in $3.2 billion.
 In addition, 2021 was the company’s first positive year in earnings before interest and taxes (EBIT).
-And Peterson claims Flexport is on track for $5 billion in 2022.
+And Peterson claims Flexport is on track for revenue of $5 billion in 2022.

 The cash infusion will fund plans to expand into new markets and speed up technology development.
 So, what does this mean for the Flexport IPO?